stanwmusic/wp-tevko-responsive-images/readme.txt

 * Added changelog items from 2.3.1 to the readme.txt file
 * Added 'sudo: false' to travis.ci to use new TravisCI infrastructure
 * Removing the srcset and sizes attributes if there is only one source present for the image
+* Use edited image hash to filter out originals from edited images
+* Make output of tevkori_get_srcset_array filterable

 = 2.3.1 =
 * First char no longer stripped from file name if there's no slash